 Or if history is your thing, then Liverpool is blessed with a thriving maritime history as well as all of the cultural aspects of the city.

 The architecture is world-class, with more listed buildings than any city outside London.
-Whether you're coming to Liverpool for arts and culture, sport or family outings, you'll be spoilt for choice in this great city.
+Whether you are coming to Liverpool for arts and culture, sport, or family outings, you will be spoilt for choice in this great city.

 There are numerous places to visit just a short walk from Liverpool Lime Street Station.

 The Liverpool Empire Theatre is the largest 2 tier theatre in the country and one of the widest theatres in Europe, playing host to touring productions, musicals, and concerts.